-- Internal audit planning and approach should be riskbased rather than compliance-based. - A CAE of appropriate stature, who has the respect and cooperation of the board and management, should be appointed. - Internal audit reporting lines should be evaluated - internal audit should report at a level in the company that allows it to remain independent and objective to ensure it fully achieves its responsibilities. - Consideration to be given to the CAE becoming a member of the company's executive committee.
+- Internal audit planning and approach should be riskbased rather than compliance-based. - A CAE of appropriate stature, who has the respect and cooperation of the board and management, should be appointed. - Internal audit reporting lines should be evaluated internal audit should report functionally to the audit committee chairman in order to allow it to remain independent and objective to ensure it fully achieves its responsibilities. - The CAE should have a standing invitation (as an invitee and not a member of the committee) to any of the executive or other comittee meetings.